-As corporate law stretches and changes under the weight of new business structures, so too has the role of the General Counsel.
-Tasked with overseeing the legal footprint of their companies, General Counsels are playing a decisive role in the way companies grow and change within their industries.
-We’re sitting down with General Counsels around the country to learn more about their roles, how they balance their in-house resources with outside counsel, and what’s coming in legal in 2016.
+As corporate law stretches and changes under the weight of new business structures, so too has the role of general counsel.
+Tasked with overseeing the legal footprint of their companies, general counsel are playing a decisive role in the way companies grow and change within their industries.
+We’re sitting down with in-house professionals from around the country to learn more about their roles, how they balance their in-house resources with outside counsel, and what’s coming in legal in 2016.

 A Little Background about Katie

 Katie Biber joined Thumbtack as general counsel in August 2015.
 Founded in 2009 and backed by Sequoia and Google Capital (among others), Thumbtack is an online service that connects consumers with skilled professionals to get things done across more than 1,000 categories.
 As the company’s first lawyer, Katie has developed some interesting hacks for making sure she’s part of every legal conversation at Thumbtack.

 *Since the publishing of this interview, Katie has started a new role as the General Counsel at Anchorage.

 Like many lawyers, you started your career at a law firm.
 What brought you in-house?